Flag of Botswana: History

-In 1885, Bechuanaland became a protectorate of the United Kingdom within its colonial empire.
+In 1885, Botswana became a protectorate of the United Kingdom within its colonial empire, under the name of the Bechuanaland Protectorate.
 This occurred after the leaders of the Tswana people negotiated with the British to offer them protection from the Boers, who were invading their lands from the neighbouring South African Republic.
-In spite of this newfound protection, South Africa continued to pressure the British to allow them to annex Bechuanaland into their union.
-This did not occur due to widespread opposition from the Batswana people, and Bechuanaland gained independence from Britain in 1966; the new nation was renamed Botswana.
+Bechuanaland gained independence from Britain in 1966, and the new nation was renamed to Botswana.
+The new flag was first hoisted at midnight on 30 September 1966, the day Botswana became an independent country.
+It was designed to be distinct from the flag of South Africa, due to the country’s apartheid system.
+It is one of the few African flags that do not use the Pan-African colours or the colours of the flag of the dominant political party.